Interface 1bis for the Sinclair ZX Spectrum

 The entire project is released in the public domain and can be used by anyone for whatever purpose, without any restriction, obligation or acknowledgment.

-More information, the full hardware documentation and source code may be requested contacting the author at the G(oogle)mail address: antohi<dot>dan.
+More information, the full hardware documentation and source code may be requested contacting the author at the G(oogle)mail address: antohi<dot>dan, or on this group.